enhuiz/langevin-dynamics-and-score-matching/README.md

 python3 main.py config/ring.yml test
 ```

-This command produces a list of frames at the stages of sampling under `ring/` and an animation `ring.gif` made from them.
+This command produces a list of frames at each stage of sampling under `ring/` and an animation `ring.gif` made from them.

-## Demo (with carefully tuned parameters)
+## Demo (with carefully tuned hyper-parameters)

 - Left: sample from the real pixel distribution
 - Right: sample using Langevin dynamics based on the score function learnt via denoising score matching.